Very Dark Brown Stool Almost Black: 3 Causes Explained.

 A- common causes of gastrointestinal bleeding include:

-- Mallory-Weiss syndrome (severe attacks of vomiting that leads to a small tear in the wall of the esophagus): 2-7%.
+3. Mallory-Weiss syndrome (severe vomiting attacks that lead to a small tear in the esophagus wall): 2-7%.

-- Benign tumors (as polyps) or malignant tumors (as gastric or colon cancer): in 2-5% of cases
+5. Benign tumors (such as polyps) or malignant tumors (such as gastric or colon cancer): in 2-5% of cases

-- Others (5-11%): as overdosing on blood-thinning drugs, swallowing blood (in severe cases of nose bleeding “epistaxis”).
+6. Others (5-11%): as overdosing on blood-thinning drugs, swallowing blood (in severe cases of nose bleeding, “epistaxis”).

 B- What is the stool appearance of melena (black stools due to bleeding)?